electricilies/electricilies.github.io/docs/software-docs/test/test-plan.md

 ### 2.1 In Scope

 #### 2.1.1 Functional Modules

+**Note:** Unit tests can be extended to cover additional modules beyond those listed.
+Integration and E2E tests are restricted to the modules specified below.

 | Module              | Functions                                                                                     | Test Levels            |
 | ------------------- | --------------------------------------------------------------------------------------------- | ---------------------- |